-If you observe a pinkish red rash on your baby’s skin, consult with your doctor.
-Ensure to book an appointment beforehand as the disease is contagious, and this will give the doctor enough time to observe your baby away from vulnerable patients.
+If you observe a pinkish red rash on your baby’s skin, consult your doctor.
+Book an appointment early, as the disease is contagious, and this will give the doctor enough time to observe your baby away from vulnerable patients.
 After the physical exam, the diagnosis of the disease will be done with an antibody test which can identify the presence of the virus in the blood.
 They might even take samples from your child’s mouth or nose to test for the disease.

-What Is Congenital Rubella Syndrome and How Serious It Is?
+What Is Congenital Rubella Syndrome and How Serious Is It?

 How Is German Measles Treated In Infants and Children?